Skip to Content

 • 4.00 Credits

 The course covers several advanced radio frequency communications topics.
 These topics include transmission and reception of video, audio and digital data, component behavior and characteristics for high frequency circuits, troubleshooting and calibration of RF systems and additional topics relevant to the employment requirements of local industry partners who specialize in RF communications.
-Recommended Prerequisite: STEM 1010 or appropriate placement.
+It is recommended students complete STEM 1010 or appropriate placement prior to taking this course.
 Semester: Spring

 • 5.00 Credits